Staying the course

 Some fund managers do operate this way, making short-term decisions and trying to beat the market again and again.
 Fund managers like these are very expensive and there is virtually no evidence to show that over time, they actually succeed in outpacing the market.

 At Callisto Wealth Management, we have studied the dynamics of investment markets over many years.
-The best academic research, together with our own experience, shows us that there is no substitute for establishing a well-considered written plan designed to help you achieve financial freedom, and then sticking with it.
+The best academic research, together with our own experience, shows us that there is no substitute for establishing a written plan designed to help you achieve financial freedom, backed by a sensible long-term portfolio, and most importantly sticking with it through thick and thin.

 No chopping and changing.
 No decisions based on today’s headlines.
 We simply believe in sticking with that systematic plan for the long term.